civio/medicamentalia/_articles/vaccines/prices.en.md

 ## Brand new and expensive

 As with drugs, new products and their [patents](http://medicamentalia.org/access/patents/) drive [prices up](http://medicamentalia.org/access/prices/).
-"With only two manufacturers for each of the new and much more expensive vaccines –PCV [pneumococcus], rotavirus, HPV [Human Papilloma Virus]– and the inability to use the two available products interchangeably, **companies are enjoying near monopolies**," denounces MSF in a [report](https://www.msfaccess.org/content/right-shot-bringing-down-barriers-affordable-and-adapted-vaccines) focusing entirely on the global vaccine market.
+"With only two manufacturers for each of the new and much more expensive vaccines –PCV [pneumococcal], rotavirus and HPV [Human Papilloma Virus]– and the inability to use the two available products interchangeably, **companies are enjoying near monopolies**," denounces MSF in a [report](https://www.msfaccess.org/content/right-shot-bringing-down-barriers-affordable-and-adapted-vaccines) focusing entirely on the global vaccine market.

-Two laboratories produce the vaccine against the Human Papilloma Virus (HPV), which causes cervical cancer, among other types: Merck (with Gardasil) and GSK (with Cervarix).
-The United States government purchases the most advanced version of Gardasil, which protects against nine types of virus, at a price of between €109.58 and €125.65 each dose.
+Two laboratories produce the vaccine against the Human Papilloma Virus (HPV), which causes cervical cancer, among other: Merck (with Gardasil) and GSK (with Cervarix).
+The United States government purchases the most advanced version of Gardasil, which protects against nine types of virus, at a price of between €109.58 (adults) and €125.65 (preteens) each dose.
 Merck sells its version against four HPV types at €22 to Portugal and €14.5 to MSF.
-While GSK sells Cervarix, which protects against two types, to the PAHO Revolving Fund for about eight euros, a price that, although much lower than that obtained by the member countries on their own, prevents many of them from including the vaccine in their immunization programs.
+While GSK sells Cervarix, which protects against two types, to the PAHO Revolving Fund for about eight euros and a half, a price that, although much lower than that obtained by the member countries on their own, prevents many of them from including the vaccine in their immunization programs.

 <div class="container-right" markdown="1">
 <div class="panel" markdown="1">